Manaswa-S/SynqKriya-Optim-Server/README.md

 ### Disclaimer

-This project was developed as part of A smart traffic management system.
+This project was developed as part of a smart traffic management system.
 It is not deployed in production and has not undergone real-world traffic validation.